z9er/CyberpunkTHING/test.md

 - [walrus420](https://www.nexusmods.com/cyberpunk2077/users/4076520) for the incredible Cyberpunk THING logo!
 - [SOSUINEPXISUYU](https://www.nexusmods.com/cyberpunk2077/users/75442863?tab=user+files) for the beautiful and striking screenshots.
 - General namedrops for specific help and utilities: [psiberx](https://www.nexusmods.com/cyberpunk2077/users/108159138), [KeanuWheeze/Nexusguy999](https://www.nexusmods.com/cyberpunk2077/users/77476393), [scissors](https://www.nexusmods.com/cyberpunk2077/users/78269633), [rfuzzo](https://www.nexusmods.com/users/16300749), [KiroCobra](https://www.nexusmods.com/cyberpunk2077/users/40108180), and the Cyberpunk 2077 modding Discord!
-- Can't forget the [WolvenKit](https://www.nexusmods.com/cyberpunk2077/mods/2201) Team, the [Cyber Engine Tweaks](https://www.nexusmods.com/cyberpunk2077/mods/107) team, the [redscript](https://www.nexusmods.com/cyberpunk2077/mods/1511) team, and the [Vortex Extension](https://www.nexusmods.com/site/mods/196) team for making the tools all modders use, and the modding Discords in general for being a font of useful information!
+- Can't forget the [WolvenKit](https://www.nexusmods.com/cyberpunk2077/mods/2201) Team, the [Cyber Engine Tweaks](https://www.nexusmods.com/cyberpunk2077/mods/107) team, and the [redscript](https://www.nexusmods.com/cyberpunk2077/mods/1511) team for making the tools all modders use, and the modding Discords in general for being a font of information!
+- JTK from the Wabbajack team, as well as Xanza, Delta, and Crit for making MO2 for Cyberpunk a reality

 ***Remember to endorse the mods in this that you enjoy: the people who made these mods are the only reason this exists.***

-For support or to give feedback you can reach us at the [collection discord link below:](https://discord.gg/eJdMQKnQVt)
+For support or to give feedback you can reach us at the [modlist discord link below:](https://discord.gg/eJdMQKnQVt)

 [![Discord Link](https://i.imgur.com/2zyLjNQ.png)](https://discord.gg/eJdMQKnQVt)